projectsveltos/sveltos/docs/addons/kustomize.md

 ## Introduction to Kustomize and Sveltos

+Sveltos can seamlessly integrate with [Flux](https://fluxcd.io/flux/) to automatically deploy Kustomize code in a Git repository or a Bucket.
+This powerful combination allows you to manage Kubernetes configurations in a central location and leverage Sveltos to target deployments across clusters.

+## Sveltos and Flux Sources

-The below YAML snippet demonstrates how Sveltos utilizes a Flux GitRepository[^1].
-The git repository located at [https://github.com/gianlucam76/kustomize](https://github.com/gianlucam76/kustomize), comprises multiple kustomize directories.
-In this example, Sveltos executes Kustomize on the `helloWorld` directory and deploys the Kustomize output to the `eng` namespace for every managed cluster matching the Sveltos *clusterSelector*.
+The example demonstrates how Sveltos utilizes a Flux GitRepository[^1].
+The git repository is located [here](https://github.com/gianlucam76/kustomize) and comprises multiple kustomize directories.
+Sveltos executes Kustomize on the `helloWorld` directory and deploys the Kustomize output to the `eng` namespace for every Sveltos **managed** cluster matching the defined *clusterSelector*.

-!!! example ""
+!!! example "Sveltos ClusterProfile"
     ```yaml
     ---
     apiVersion: config.projectsveltos.io/v1beta1